iamironz/lightweight-fragments/README.md

         }

         super.onBackPressed();
-        manager.destroyStack(); //do not use into onDestroy invocation for two-way orientation!!!
+        manager.destroyStack(); //do not use this method into onDestroy invocation for two-way orientation!!!
     }

 **Activity lifecycle handling:**